s2hub/docs/articles/werner_krauss_validate_your_relations/validate_relations.md

 ```

 I think this tool should be switched on by default in dev environments.
 In an ideal world you hook it to your unit tests to get warnings as soon as possible.

+[More information about RelationValidationService ](https://docs.silverstripe.org/en/5/developer_guides/model/relations/#validating-relations), e.g. how it can be included in unit tests, can be found in the documentation.